Does a Seller Pay Closing Costs in Georgia? A Simple Breakdown

 Can Buyers and Sellers Negotiate Closing Costs?

 The closing charges can be negotiated.
 In a competitive market, sellers may pay more of the buyers’ closing expenses to make the home more enticing.
-Sellers may ask purchasers to pay extra when demand is high.
+Sellers may ask buyers to pay extra when demand is high.

 Why Does Closing Cost Allocation Matter?